 Figuring out if a seismic event is an earthquake or a bomb blast is relatively easy.
 Scientists perform analyses of wave patterns that can accurately confirm an earthquake-versus-explosion determination.
 In highly simplified terms, in an earthquake, the ground starts shaking slowly as plates slide against each other, and then the seismic activity slow picks up as the ground really starts to move.
 In an explosion scenario, the initial blast is extremely powerful, and the subsequent shaking of the ground grows progressively less severe.
 But figuring out it's a blast and not an earthquake is only part of the process; seismographs can't really determine if the blast was nuclear or conventional in nature.
 Also, it's possible to "hide" a nuclear blast, for instance by detonating it in a tremendous underground cavity, which decreases the effects on the ground because the blast's energy goes into compressing all that gas in the huge hole.
 These limitations in the seismograph system make atmospheric testing a necessary component in the detection system.

-For more information on nuclear bombs, radioactive fallout, nuclear-blast detection methods and related topics, check out the links on the next page.
+For more information on nuclear bombs, radioactive fallout, nuclear-blast detection methods and related topics, check out the links below.